mildbyte/tRayce/README.md

 * Not using CUDA/SSE.
 * Not being able to export the rendered image into anything but an uncompressed BMP file.
-* Not supporting textures, procedural or not, unless we call a plain colour a texture.
+* ~~Not supporting textures, procedural or not, unless we call a plain colour a texture.~~
 * Not being realtime, unless we call 30 FPS at 160x100 on a 2.1 GHz dualcore realtime.
 * Not having a good enough photon mapping (it kind of casts them and stores them, but it only looks nice with a final gathering step with horrendously large amounts of final gather rays, which is rather slow since I don't do any irradiance caching (at the time of writing, it's been rendering a 320x240 scene with 175000 photons, 500 photons used in an irradiance estimate and 512 final gather rays per pixel) for about a couple hours now)
-* Not being a raytracer anymore, the raytracer and photonmapper-enabled code can be found in the with-pt-and-rt branch.
+* Not being a raytracer or a photonmapper anymore, the raytracer and photonmapper-enabled code can be found in the with-pt-and-rt branch.

 Compilation
 -----------